sequenceiq/slider/src/site/md/app_needs.md

 * Provide a way for Hoya to get list of nodes in cluster and status.
 This will let Hoya detect failed worker nodes and react to it.

-* If a graceful decommissioning is preferred, have an RPC method that a Hoya provider can call to invoke this.
+* FUTURE: If a graceful decommissioning is preferred, have an RPC method that a Hoya provider can call to invoke this.

 * Be location aware from startup.
 Example: worker nodes to be allocated tables to serve based on which tables are stored locally/in-rack, rather than just randomly.
 This will accelerate startup time.